aws-samples/text-to-sparql-on-neptune-with-uniprot/README.md

 ### Enable Bedrock model access

-In your AWS console, open the Bedrock console and request model access for _Claude 3.5 Sonnect1_ under _Anthropic_.
+In your AWS console, open the Bedrock console and request model access for _Claude 3.5 Sonnet_ under _Anthropic_.
 For instructions how to request model access, follow <https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html>.

 Check back until the model shows as _Access granted_.